shelled snails text index | photo index

 Look for them on large boulders and other hard surfaces.

 Sometimes confused with keelworms (Phylum Annelida, Class Polychaeta) which are segmented worms that also build coiling hard shells on hard surfaces.
-Here's more on how to tell apart animals that build hard coiling shells on rocks.
+Tubes made by worms such as keelworms are dull on the inside and made up of two layers.
+Tube worms have segmented bodies.
+Tubes made by snails such as vermetids are glossy on the inside because of a deposit of nacre, and made up of three layers.
+Vermetid snails do not have segmented bodies.
+Here's more on how to tell apart animals that make hard coiling tubes.

 What does it eat?
 A worm snail 'nets' food from the water.
 A sticky mucus net is secreted from a gland near the foot.
 This net can extend many times the body length.
 Elsewhere, it was observed that a vermetid snail with a tube diameter of 5cm had a mucus net 2m long!
 The animal gathers the mucus and eats it together with whatever tasty bits are stuck on it.
 The vermetid snail's digestive system is more similar to that of bivalves than other gastropods.